 Entering the CBC Short Story Prize?
 Heather O'Neill has 5 tips for you

-CBC Books hosted a Facebook Live video with O'Neill and our CBC Literary Prizes manager, Dionne Codrington, to answer your questions about submitting to the CBC Short Story Prize.
-During the chat, O'Neill shared some helpful advice for those thinking about entering.
-You can watch the entire video at the end of this post.
+In 2018, O'Neill was a juror for the CBC Short Story Prize, CBC Books hosted a Facebook Live video with O'Neill and CBC Literary Prizes coordinator, Dionne Codrington, to answer your questions about submitting to the CBC Literary Prizes.

 1. Write and write and write